Canine Hot Spots: Pictures, Solutions, and Prevention

 - Make sure collars and harnesses aren’t too tight and allow appropriate air flow.

-- Keep them on a flea/heartworm prevention medicine, even during the cold months.
+- Keep them on a flea control/heartworm prevention medicine, even during the cold months.

 - If your dog has seasonal or environmental allergies, see your vet about an oral antihistamine regimen.

-- Disallow them from agitating a specific spot; this may require booties or a cone
+- Disallow them from agitating a specific spot; this may require booties or an Elizabethan collar (cone or soft donut collar)

 Photo: Hot spot on neck of Golden Retriever, via Kingsdale Animal Hospital